15 Sexiest Horror Movies of All Time

 11. Daughters of Darkness (1971)

 Numerous films have been made on Elizabeth Bathory, the Hungarian royal referred to as the most notorious female serial killer in history.
-Her crime: killing young virgins and bathing in their blood to retain her youth.
+Her crime killing young virgins and bathing in their blood to retain her youth.
 In ‘Daughters of Darkness’ Elizabeth Bathory has survived long enough to land up in a hotel in Belgium where she finds her next potential victim as a newlywed couple checks in for their honeymoon getaway.
-Stories involving female blood thirsty vampires are so inherently sensuous and the director takes advantage of the overflowing estrogen to tell a tale of lust, longing and female bonding which is more than just meet the eye.
+Stories involving female bloodthirsty vampires are inherently sensuous, and the director takes advantage of the overflowing estrogen to tell a tale of lust, longing, and female bonding, which is more than just meets the eye.
+You can watch ‘Daughters of Darkness’ here.

 Read More: Best Classic Horror Films You Must Watch